 I strolled through the rich natural beauty of the Yamashina area alongside Katsumi, a trail runner for whom walking and running are not simply ways of moving, but actions that enhance emotional sensitivity and expression.
 In this modern society where people have the tendency to just take the shortest route and tire quickly, I wondered how Katsumi feels about these roads that people would usually pass over without having any awareness of.

 Characteristics of the Yamashina Canal area

 Katsumi says he loves the Yamashina area.
 Adored by locals for its spring cherry blossoms and autumn foliage-decorated mountains, this lively area is also buzzing with numerous sightseers.
-We walked this Yamashina area along an approximately one-hour course running along the first canal of Lake Biwa starting from Misasagi Station on the Keihan Keishin Line/Subway Tozai Line.
+We walked this Yamashina area along an approximately one-hour course running along the Yamashina Canal starting from Misasagi Station on the Keihan Keishin Line/Subway Tozai Line.

 Focusing on previously unnoticed senses